joe-sky/jsx-sfc/packages/use-view-data/README.md

 ## Introduction

-`useViewData` is a tiny TS type tool for create functional components with **separation of concerns**.
-It's just to describe a function component development pattern, you can also not import it.
+`useViewData` is a tiny TS type tool that **separating the logic concerns** of React function components.
+It's just to describe a development pattern, you can also not import it.

+## Features

+- 🌟 Easy to create a structure that separates logic and JSX tags, can support multi file components
+- 💫 Support export internal member types from components, easy to split child components
+- 🚀 Tiny size, only ~200b and no any dependencies

 ## Installation